-We had a fantastic week in Paris; I think what made it work so well is that I put a lot of time into planning the best way to structure our days.
+I think what made our 7 days in Paris work so well is that I put a lot of time into planning the best way to structure our days.
 This meant that we could minimise backtracking and not turn up at museums on the days there were closed!
-Read on to see what worked for us and how much you can realistically fit into your days!
+Read on to see what worked for us and how much you can realistically fit into one week in Paris.

 Learning how to buy metro tickets in Paris and walking around in awe